MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - spends the single pledge output;
 - creates one `0xa4` node-accept output for the full pledge amount;
 - repeats the signer and payee public spend keys in `extra`;
-- is signed by the new node signer;
+- is signed by the joining node signer;
-- is the only transaction in the new node's round-zero snapshot.
+- is the only transaction in that node's round-zero snapshot.

-The round-zero snapshot is proposed by the joining node and certified by the applicable consensus set.
-It may finalize no earlier than 12 hours and no later than seven days after the pledge, during epoch hours 13–19.
+The joining node proposes the round-zero snapshot, and the applicable consensus set certifies it.
+Its timestamp must fall between 12 hours and seven days after the pledge timestamp, during epoch hours 13–19.
+Delayed certificate delivery is subject to the admissibility conditions described above.
 Keep the node synchronized, reachable through relayers or direct connections, and running before this window opens.
+The example `kernel-operation-period = 700` checks acceptance opportunities every 700 seconds; it does not guarantee acceptance at a particular time.

-Finalized acceptance changes the state to `ACCEPTED` and starts round 1 on the new node chain.
-A non-genesis node becomes eligible to sign ordinary snapshots only after more than another 12 hours.
+Finalized acceptance records `ACCEPTED` and starts round 1 on the joining node's chain.
+A non-genesis node becomes eligible to sign ordinary snapshots only when their timestamps are more than 12 hours after its acceptance timestamp.
 This maturity delay is distinct from acceptance itself.

 ## Protocol removal

 Removal is automated.
-When more than the minimum seven accepted nodes are available and no pledge is pending, the protocol can select the oldest eligible accepted node for removal.
+When the ledger contains more than seven accepted nodes and no pledge is pending, the protocol can select the oldest eligible accepted node for removal.
 A deterministic election chooses a different accepted node to propose the operation; a node cannot propose its own removal.

 The remove transaction: